 That’s more than two bottles of fruit of the vine, plus a few shots and a lot of punch and beer, for every delegate.
 Clearly, that’s humanly impossible.
 Except, you see, across the country during the Colonial era, the average American consumed many times as much beverage alcohol as contemporary Americans do.
 Getting drunk – but not losing control – was simply socially accepted.

-I’m not willing to call anyone an alcoholic based on one night of drinking, but that’s a seriously impressive bar tab, one that puts this bar tab from the Dallas Cowboys’ Bye Week at a steakhouse to shame.
+I’m not willing to call anyone an alcoholic based on one night of drinking, but that’s a seriously impressive bar tab.
+Well done, Founding Fathers.
+Well done.

 [h/t Huffington Post]